98deeksha/ecommerce-backend/README.md

 🕸 Ecommerce website

-ECommerce website is made using Node JS, Express JS and MongoDB incorporating features like product listing, search functionality and authentication.
-Ensured a responsive design and seamless user experience across devices.
+ECommerce website is made using Node JS, Express JS and MongoDB incorporating features like authentication.

 clone the project in local and run: